taunsquared/graphic-novel-thesis/ComicBookScript/old/2018-09-23_World-timeline.md

 First Orbital home pod is successfully launched from the **PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 Within months, nearly 200 home pods are successfully launched, with residents.

-### 2055

 The Laboratório Nacional de Biociências e Saúde Pública is approached by the Space Consortium, who are interested in thread-worm research and are looking to collaborate.
 Based on the rapidly growing collection of studies on thread-worms, the Space Consortium also believes that SynTh can be manufactured into a replacement for rocket fuel.
 This would allow Space Consortium to make space farming even more efficient and cost-effective.
 The President of the Laboratório Nacional de Biociências e Tecnologia agrees to the collaboration, sparking criticism and protests.

+### 2055

+Majhee and her collaborators begin distributing bactoFET air/water filters and sun-safe textiles via the World Health Organization and Doctor's Without Borders to countries in the "Global South".

 While conducting their own research on more efficient ways to integrate SynTh onto textiles, Iúna and her collaborators discover that the electrophoretic mycelium spun by thread-worms can provide alternative means for long-distance, wireless communication.

-### 2056
+### 2057

-Majhee and her collaborators begin distributing bactoFET air/water filters and sun-safe textiles via the World Health Organization and Doctor's Without Borders to countries in the "Global South".

 The Laboratório Nacional de Biociências e Saúde Pública publishes their first successful surgical implantation in mice of a medical device made with bactoFETs, which monitors for the presence of cancerous cells in the skin.
-Just a few months later, Space Consortium submits an exclusive patent for a very similar bactoFET medical device for humans, sparking criticism from members of the Laboratório Nacional de Biociências e Saúde Pública and human rights activists.
+Just a few months later, Space Consortium submits an exclusive patent for a very similar bactoFET medical device for humans even before initiating human trials on their device design, sparking criticism from members of the Laboratório Nacional de Biociências e Saúde Pública and human rights activists.

-### 2057

 Space Consortium's second Orbital arboretum, **ANNIE EASELY MEMORIAL ARBORETUM**, is completed.
-Orbiter population is now 1,000.
+Orbiter population is now over 2,000.
 Space Consortium immediately begins construction on a third orbiting arboretum, experimenting with orbit-based construction methods.

 ### 2058

-The Space Barge fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.

-Majhee and colleagues begin experimenting with splicing SynTh into skin cells from several species, including mice and humans.
-Thanks to a worldwide network of collaborators and open science activists, Majhee and colleagues are able to continuously publish advances to thread-worm research as open source academic work faster than Space Consortium can patent commercial applications.

-### 2059

-Orbiter population reaches 8,000.

-In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops thread-worm batteries, which can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
-Space Consortium once again submits an exclusive patent for the thread batteries.

-Amadou is born in Monte Alegre, Pará, Brazil.

-### 2062

-The Space Consortium begins to mass-manufacture commercial SynTh products, which they can make tiny and flexible thanks to the properties of thread batteries.
+The Space Consortium begins to mass-manufacture commercial SynTh products, using bactoFET chips to create tiny implantable organic electronics that can replace all of the functionality of "smart mobile phones" that were commonplace during the early 21st century.
 Space Consortium demands that they be allowed to have proprietary access and rights to these SynTh products for at least 10 years.
 This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
 The Space Consortium takes legal action, and is granted right to profits.

+The Space Barge fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.

-### 2063
+### 2061

 SynTh body mods are now quite popular.
-Many have subdermally inserted bactoFET chips that can replace all of the functionality of "smart mobile phones" that were commonplace during the early 21st century.
 SynTh clothing are also starting to become part of high-fashion labels, initially marketed as luxury clothing that can morph color or texture.
 Some industries are providing their employees with company-subsidized occupationally-specific body mods.

+Orbiter population reaches 8,000.

+Amadou is born in Monte Alegre, Pará, Brazil.

 ### 2064

+Majhee and colleagues begin experimenting with splicing SynTh into skin cells from several species, including mice and humans.
+Thanks to a worldwide network of collaborators and open science activists, Majhee and colleagues are able to continuously publish advances to thread-worm research as open source academic work faster than Space Consortium can patent commercial applications.

-The Biononymous, a cult-like religious movement that forbids the use of body mods and surgical SynTh implants, is founded.
+The Biononymous, a cult-like religious movement that forbids the use of body mods and surgical SynTh implants, is quietly founded by activists concerned with the human rights implications of SynTh mods.
 The Biononymous believe that SynTh mods will lead to direct biological data harvesting, malicious bio-hacking, and oppressive surveillance.
 One of the founders of the Biononymous, Raquel Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create SynTh clothing that will not only protect wearers from harmful solar radiations, but will also prevent any wireless transmissions from entering or exiting their bodies/clothing, and will obscure their presence on surveillance cameras, many of which use infrared light.
 The Biononymous movement becomes particularly popular at the UN Green Havens.

 ### 2065

 SynTh clothing and accessories of all kinds are now widely available, and even secondhand stores and charity shops have SynTh items on a regular basis.

-The Space Consortium establishes the **International Space Exploration Corps** in order to sustain interest in space exploration into the next generation, and to find the best and the brightest for their projects.
-Youth from around the world spend 1-3 years at various planet-side launch stations learning about space travel and communication while helping maintain the space barges that can carry humans, equipment, and other resources back and forth between the space arboretums and planetside.
-The ISB Corps is a year-round pre-university training institution that prepares youth for Space University (which is in turn affiliated with several nations' military and space exploration departments), and it quickly becomes popular amongst the well-educated elite of the world.

 Raquel Morei gives birth to João Morei in Randolph Center, Vermont, USA.

 ### 2066

+In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops thread-worm batteries, which can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
+Space Consortium once again submits an exclusive patent for the thread batteries.

 The River Niger dries up, causing panic in northern Africa.
 An extremely aggressive water-borne disease wipes out several major urban areas in China and India.
 Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.